OmarMohamedDev/Randomp3/README.md

 Android Widget that simply permit to play a random mp3 contained in the device (Created on purpose without external libraries).

 ##Minimum Android Version Supported
-Android Jelly Bean
+Android Jelly Bean (Version n.
+4.2 - API 17)
-Version n.
-4.2
-API 17

 ##Tools Used